OlyPongpapat/FEBOK2024/README.md

 # $${\color{aqua}Youtube \space Links.}$$

-What you will see in the first clip is a robot walking, and when it detects a red line, it will turn right.
+In the first clip is a robot walking, and when it detects a red line, it will turn right.
 Then, the ultrasonic sensor's servo will turn left.
 However, if it encounters a blue line, it will turn left, and the ultrasonic sensor's servo will turn right.
 We use the ultrasonic sensor to determine the distance between the robot and the wall.

 Round 1 -